Zeioth/termux-docker/README.md

 ## How to use docker

-  Create the virtual machine with
+  Create the virtual machine with:

   ``` sh
   curl -o setup.sh https://raw.githubusercontent.com/Zeioth/termux-docker/main/setup.sh && chmod 755 ./setup.sh && ./setup.sh
   ```

-  Start the virtual machine with
+  Start start it with:

   ``` sh
   # Login with user: root PASSWORD: groovy